Androz2091/discord-logs/README.md

 });
 ```

-* `voiceChannelUnmute`: emitted when a member become unmuted
+* `voiceChannelUndeaf`: emitted when a member become unmuted

 ```js
 // When a member become undeafed